Now Arena

 Multi-purpose arena in Hoffman Estates, Illinois, U.S.

-The Now Arena (originally known as the Sears Centre, Sears Centre Arena and stylized as NOW Arena) is a multi-purpose arena in Hoffman Estates, Illinois, a northwest suburb 25 mi from Chicago, near land which formerly contained the Poplar Creek Music Theater.
+The NOW Arena (originally known as the Sears Centre, Sears Centre Arena) is a multi-purpose arena in Hoffman Estates, Illinois, a northwest suburb 25 mi from Chicago, near land which formerly contained the Poplar Creek Music Theater.
 Since 2016, the arena has been home to the Windy City Bulls, the Chicago Bulls' affiliate in the NBA G League.